Find Your Perfect School

 Graduates also choose other career paths related to library and information science.
 These include media specialists, metadata specialists, and genealogy researchers.

 Note that besides the teaching program, the BSEd in Library Science, KU also offers a non-teaching program, a BS in Library Science.
 Graduates of both programs are characterized by their passion for leadership in library science, including information in community transformations.
-Students learn skills sets for the design, analysis, and implementation of library systems, including digital technology and interactive multimedia.
+Students learn skill sets for the design, analysis, and implementation of library systems, including digital technology and interactive multimedia.

-Library science can also be a minor for art history, communication studies, and business administration, among other majors offered at KU.
+Library science can also be a minor for art history, communication studies, and business administration, among other majors, offered at KU.